lazywithclass/project-lamp/website/book/chapter2.markdown

           | Lam Name Term
           | App Term Term%}

 We have now successfully implemented an appropriate representation of the (extended) λ-calculus inside of PureScript.
-Before we can proceed to implementing the full interpreter, we must first determine the representation of our target language and as well as a few fundamental components of every interpreter.
+The next step is to specify our *target language* or the data representation we are interpreting into.

 #### b.
-No Hacks Required -- Values and Environments
+There's a Data Type For That -- Representing Values

-A simple way to determine the representation of our target language is to determine what kinds of *values* our language should be able to encode.
+We determine the representation of our target language by classifying the kinds of *values* our language can return.
 This is synonymous with determining the first-class values of a given language.
 Since our little language encodes arithmetic and conditional branching computations, we would naturally need the appropriate values that result from these computations: `Number`s and `Boolean`s.
 It is, however, a good idea, from what we've already seen in Chapter 1, to include *functions* as first-class values in a language.
 Thus, we can represent our target language as a small data type for `Value`s, with constructors for `Number`s, `Boolean`s, and functions:
 {% basic_hidden values#instance showValue :: Show Value where
   show (N x) = "N " <> show x-- .n show (B x) = "B " <> show x-- .b